victorgo26/esp/README.md

     --// Resetar as cores quando desativa
     if not espAtivo then
         for _, jogador in ipairs(Players:GetPlayers()) do
+            if jogador ~= LocalPlayer and jogador.Character and jogador.Character:FindFirstChild("Humanoid") then
+                local humanoid = jogador.Character:FindFirstChild("Humanoid")
+                for _, parte in ipairs(jogador.Character:GetChildren()) do
-            if jogador ~= LocalPlayer and jogador.Character then --// Aqui você precisaria restaurar a cor original do personagem --// Isso é mais complexo e exigiria armazenar a cor original end
+                    if humanoid:GetBodyPartRbxType(parte) ~= Enum.BodyPartRbxType.Other then
+                        --// Aqui você precisaria restaurar a cor original da parte --// Isso é mais complexo e exigiria armazenar a cor original end
+                end
+            end
         end
     end